 We are grateful that we have been able to return to in-person services since June, and that we have been able to do so safely.
-The low case rates in July coupled with our large sanctuary space allowed us to return to congregational singing and relax strict adherence to the wearing masks over the summer months.
-Although the good vaccination uptake on the North Shore is helping to keep case rates reasonably low in our neighborhoods, the fourth wave of COVID-19 fueled by the more transmissible Delta variant means that we need to remain vigilant.
+Although the good vaccination uptake on the North Shore is helping to keep case rates reasonably low in our neighborhoods, the fourth wave of COVID-19 fueled by the more transmissible Delta variant as well as other variants of concern means that we need to remain vigilant.
 As a community of faith which seeks to live out Jesus’ mandate to love one another, we must remain committed to protect the vulnerable in our midst and provide as safe an environment as possible to all who come through our doors.

-Therefore, following the Public Health Order issued on August 25 specifying mandatory masks in all indoor public spaces, our expectation is that everyone 12 years and older will wear a mask in all areas of the church building at all times and throughout worship services on Sundays.
+Therefore, following the Public Health Orders issued on November 30 requiring that participants attending worship services, including choirs, must wear a face covering during worship services, our expectation is that everyone 5 years and older will wear a mask in all areas of the church building at all times and throughout worship services on Sundays.
 This recommendation applies to both unvaccinated and vaccinated individuals.
 Although being fully vaccinated reduces the likelihood of severe disease, studies show that fully vaccinated persons—who may be asymptomatic—may still transmit the virus.
 Masks are most effective in protecting us when everyone wears them.
+Readers and celebrants will be allowed to speak without a mask when at the altar or pulpit, while maintaining physical distance from others.

 As we move into the fall, in addition to donning our masks again, we are reminding everyone to continue practicing our other basic layers of protection: